Publications

 - Bogarosh, N. (2021).
 Journal of Broadcasting & Electronic Media, “an insightful, well-contextualized examination of women gamers”

-- G. (2021).
+- Harrison, G. (2021).
 Critical Studies in Media Communication, “essential for anyone conducting scholarship on gender in masculine contexts and those who study video gaming in general”

 - Jones, A. P. (2021).
 Visual Studies, “alters the way we understand casual games and their role”

 - Kocurek, C. (2021).
-Reception, “offers significant insights not only for game studies scholars but for game developers engaged in design decisions and community management strategies”Paul, C.A.
-(2021).
-First Person Scholar, “it is an excellent book that anyone interested in video games should definitely read”
+Reception, “offers significant insights not only for game studies scholars but for game developers engaged in design decisions and community management strategies”

 -